 The IFEES Duncan Fraser Global Award for Excellence in Engineering Education recognizes individuals who have made innovative and meritorious contributions with a significant impact on the advancement of engineering education.
 IFEES encourages nominations of outstanding candidates from all regions of the world.
-IFEES is accepting applications through June 14, 2017.
+IFEES will start accepting applications in 2018.

 The 2017 Global Award recipient will be honored in Kuala Lumpur, Malaysia during the 2017 World Engineering Education Forum, which will be held from November 13-16.
 The recipient will receive a medal, citation, a one-time monetary prize of US $1,000, round-trip economy class plane ticket, and three nights lodging to receive the award.